jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/3_Optim_Basics.typ

 Essential aspects of optimization terminology were introduced, including objective functions, design variables, constraints, and boundaries.
 The iterative nature of formulating complete optimization problems was demonstrated through a practical example, emphasizing the intricate relationships of integrating these components into a coherent problem definition.
-The elaboration established the practical relevance of local optima in real-world applications and examined the distinctions between gradient-based and gradient-free optimization.
+The elaboration established the practical relevance of local optima in real-world applications and explained the distinctions between gradient-based and gradient-free optimization.
 Optimization is a very large field that finds application in various industries.
 For interested readers, several helpful book resources can be listed: @Gritzmann2013 @Papageorgiou2015 @Stein2018 @Stein2018a @Koop2018 @Grimme2018 @Scholz2018 @Jarre2019 @Dietz2019 @Schumacher2020.
 Finally, for multidisciplinary optimization, reference is made to the textbook @mdobook.

 ])